 The program is advertised on the PSNAP website in the middle of each year.
 Only PSNAP members currently employed in an organisation relevant to biosecurity and plant health surveillance in Australia or New Zealand are eligible for the program.

-Full details about the program is available in the Events section of the PSNAP website.
+Full details about the individual rounds of the program are available in the Events section of the PSNAP website.